California

 What buyers are doing instead

-Borrowers who are still active in this market are usually making one of four adjustments:
+Borrowers still active in this market are usually making one of four adjustments:

-This is the most direct fix.
+1. Lowering the target price.
 A slightly lower purchase price can do more for the payment than waiting around for a perfect rate environment.

-A buyer priced out of one neighborhood may still find a workable payment in another nearby market.
+3. Expanding search area.
+A buyer priced out of one neighborhood may still find a workable payment in a nearby market.

-Sometimes the answer is not “wait.”
-It is using a different loan strategy.
+4. Changing loan structure.
+Sometimes the answer isn't "wait."
 A conforming structure, different down payment, or side-by-side comparison of loan options can change the outcome more than expected.

 Should buyers wait?